improverse/improveR/doc/dev_notes.md

--addContent instead of addLocalFile unify execute from workflow and workflow template return workflow after realise
+-addContent instead of addLocalFile unify execute from workflow and workflow template return workflow after realise for relative files also allow patterns

 ### 5. Execution State Persistence
-- Persist the execution state of workflows and steps for reproducibility and tracking.
+- Persist the execution state of workflows and steps for reproducibility and tracking. execute in step.

 ### 6. Testing & Validation
 - Develop comprehensive tests for navigation, workflow editing, template instantiation, and execution state persistence.